Cyclone Fran

 Severe Tropical Cyclone Fran was the third tropical cyclone within four weeks to impact Vanuatu in 1992.
-Fran formed on March 4 and then gradually intensified.
-Winds reached gale-force on March 5, and hurricane-force a few days later.
-Cyclone Fran reached the powerful Category 5 equivalent on the Saffir–Simpson Hurricane Scale near Vanuatu.
+Fran formed on 4 March and then gradually intensified, with winds reaching gale-force on 5 March, and hurricane-force a few days later.
+Few days later, Cyclone Fran reached severe tropical cyclone status near Vanuatu, and also became a powerful Category 5-equivalent on the Saffir–Simpson Hurricane Scale.
 The storm weakened somewhat due to land interaction, but briefly re-intensified after moving away from land.
 Fran gradually weakened over the next several days over less favorable conditions.
 Meanwhile, the storm passed north of New Caledonia.
-Eventually, as a Category 2 system on the Australian scale, Fran made landfall on Queensland during March 16.
-Severe Tropical Cyclone Fran turned towards the southeast and eventually headed back out to sea.
-The system dissipated the next day.
+Eventually, as a Category 2 system on the Australian scale, Fran made landfall on Queensland on 16 March.
+Afterwards, Cyclone Fran turned towards the southeast and eventually headed back out to sea, eventually dissipating the next day.
 On Efate, over 130 houses lost roofs.
 Along Queensland, two rivers sustained major flooding, but no deaths were attributed to this cyclone.
 Total damage from the system was AU$8–10 million (1992 AUD).
 Moderate damage was also reported in Fiji.
 In New Caledonia, the storm brought flooding and landslides.